 - Replacement cash value (RCV): Where your item is valued at what it would cost for a comparable item at current prices.

 While it may seem more cost-advantageous to purchase an ACV plan, you may want to review quotes for RCV plans as well, lest you would be satisfied with reimbursement for much less than it would cost to replace damaged items.

 And fire insurance does not cover vehicles, boats or ATVs in most circumstances.
 In order to cover these items, you must carry comprehensive coverage on them or cover them under an umbrella policy.
 There are also policies available to protect businesses, as well as renters' personal belongings.

 While you may have homeowners insurance to protect your home, you may still have questions regarding coverage or limits.
 Whether you're looking for a brand new policy or just trying to get clarification on an existing one, a Trusted Choice® agent is always available to help answer questions and get you and your belongings fully protected from whatever life throws your way.

 Let a Trusted Choice agent help you.
-Contact an agent for more information.
+Talk with a friendly, local independent agent for more information.